allejo/LeagueOverseer/README.markdown

 League Overseer makes a number of POST requests to its API endpoints.
 While this plug-in follows BZiON's API specification, you are welcome to write your own endpoints to return custom data or handle matches in a custom website.

+The current specification defined below is API version 1.
+This mean defined POST parameters will **not** be renamed/deleted without a version bump.
+However, new parameters may be added at any given time.

 #### Match Reports

 This POST request is sent to `MATCH_REPORT_URL` or `LEAGUE_OVERSEER_URL` every time a match finishes.
 League Overseer will output whatever the API endpoint for this request returns as long as it's not an HTML document; in other words, the API endpoint should return plain text.